 Serving on the Board

-Being a board member means being an one must be an ambassador for AIGA to members and non-members.
+Being a member of the AIGA DC Board means being an ambassador for AIGA to members and non-members.

-Our boardies serve as members or leaders of one of our teams – currently, Education, Strategic Initiatives, Operations, Communications, Programming, and Membership & Community.
+Our board members serve as members or leaders of one of our teams — Programming, Communications, and Operations.

-- Be members of AIGA in good standing at the Supporting level or higher
+- Be (or become) members of AIGA members in good standing at the Supporting level or above.

 - Attend major events (bonus: board members get into all our events for free!)

-Board members do not necessarily need to be designers, but will have an interest in supporting the design community.
-Board members have been writers, web developers, development or fundraising specialists, project managers, and business owners.
+Board members do not need to be designers, but should have an interest in supporting the creative community.
+Past board members have been writers, engineers, development or fundraising specialists, project managers, and business owners.

-It’s important to our chapter that the AIGA DC board be diverse and represent the DC design community.
-We aim to have a board with diversity in industry, age, gender, professional experience, race, background, education, income, physical ability and more.
+It’s important to our chapter that the AIGA DC Board be diverse and represent the DC design community.
+We aim to have a Board with diversity in industry, age, gender, professional experience, race, background, education, income, physical ability and more.
 However, nominees are not required to offer this information.

 The Nomination Process